chapel-lang/governance/GOVERNANCE.md

 file, separately identifying those who have contributed to the most recent release as a means of giving distinction to those who have been active most recently.

+## Community Collaborators and Users

+Role: This role describes those who are active in the community and aid us in making the Chapel language and implementation better through suggestions, questions, feature requests, corrections, and the like rather than through specific contributions of code and documentation.
+We greatly value such contributions to the effort, and our project has improved immensely as a result of it.
+We do not currently track a list of people in this role because of its ephemeral nature, but it is not difficult to find such contributors in our [community forums](https://chapel-lang.org/community/), present and past.